-Daniel Pipes has led the Forum since 1994.
-With an A.B. and Ph.D. from Harvard, he has taught at Chicago, Harvard, Pepperdine, and the U.S. Naval War College; currently he is an affiliate professor at the University of Haifa.
+Daniel Pipes, a historian, has led the Middle East Forum since its founding in 1994.
+He taught at Chicago, Harvard, Pepperdine, and the U.S. Naval War College; currently he is an affiliate professor at the University of Haifa.
 He served in five U.S. administrations, received two presidential appointments, and testified before many congressional committees.
 He is the author of sixteen books on the Middle East, Islam, and other topics.
-Mr. Pipes writes a column for the Washington Times and his work has been translated into 37 languages.
-DanielPipes.org contains an archive of his writings and media appearances.
+Mr. Pipes writes a column for the Washington Times and his work has been translated into 38 languages.
+DanielPipes.org contains an archive of his writings and media appearances; he tweets at @DanielPipes.
+He received both his A.B. and Ph.D. from Harvard.
 The Washington Post deems him "perhaps the most prominent U.S. scholar on radical Islam."
-Al-Qaeda invited Mr. Pipes to convert, Edward Said called him an "orientalist," and Sen. Edward Kennedy borked him.
+Al-Qaeda invited Mr. Pipes to convert, and Edward Said called him his most horrible name – an "Orientalist."

 Gregg Roman functions as the chief operations officer for the Forum, responsible for day-to-day management, communications, and financial resource development.
 Mr. Roman previously served as director of the Community Relations Council of the Jewish Federation of Greater Pittsburgh.
 In 2014, he was named one of the ten most inspiring global Jewish leaders by the Jewish Telegraphic Agency.
 He previously served as the political advisor to the deputy foreign minister of Israel and worked for the Israeli Ministry of Defense.
 Mr. Roman is a frequent speaker at venues around the world, often appears on television, and has written for the Hill, the Forward, the Albany Times-Union, and other publications.
 He attended American University in Washington, D.C., and the Interdisciplinary Center (IDC) in Herzliya, Israel, where he studied national security studies and political communications.